Click on one to skip ahead ♥

 Pothos, snake plants, zz plants, heart leaf philodendron all can survive, but won’t thrive.

-Give your plants more light, and they’ll grow faster, stronger, and more vibrant.
+Give your plants more light, whether it's from a window or a grow light, and they’ll grow faster, stronger, and more vibrant.

 A plant is rootbound when roots are tightly circling the pot, there’s barely any soil left, and it starts getting much thirstier than usual.